Stochastic dynamics at the back of a gene drive eradication wave: Introduction

-Our results suggest that the probability of wild-type recolonisation events increases with smaller fitness of drive individuals, smaller migration rate, and smaller local carrying capacity.
-To check the robustness of our analytical and numerical findings in one spatial dimension, we run stochastic simulations in two spatial dimensions varying both the fitness cost and the carrying capacity.
+Our results suggest that the probability of wild-type recolonisation events increases with smaller fitness of drive individuals and smaller local carrying capacity. \VC{The role of the migration rate in the model is less clear, but has a lower impact.} To check the robustness of our analytical and numerical findings in one spatial dimension, we run stochastic simulations in two spatial dimensions varying both the fitness cost and the carrying capacity.
 The 2D results are consistent with the 1D case, except that wild-type recolonisation events happen faster in 2D than in 1D (as they can occur in a variety of directions).
 We also give analytical arguments to show that, in case of a wild-type recolonisation event, the probability of a following drive reinvasion event decreases with smaller values of the intrinsic growth rate of the population.